 If you are on the receiving end of an adverse size determination, you have the right to appeal to the SBA’s Office of Hearings and Appeals (better known as OHA).
-If you need to file a size appeal with SBA OHA, SBA size appeal attorney Steven Koprince and Koprince Law LLC can help.
+If you need to file a size appeal with SBA OHA, Koprince Law LLC can help.

 Filing a SBA OHA Size Appeal

-As a SBA size appeal attorney, Steven Koprince has represented many small government contractors in filing successful SBA OHA size appeals.
-He has a deep understanding of the SBA’s size regulations and has carefully studied SBA OHA “case law,” the written decisions by OHA judges in prior cases, which guide SBA OHA in evaluating size appeals.
-Just as important, he understands how critical it is to preserve your “small” size status when it comes to your government contracting business.
+Koprince Law’s attorneys have represented many small government contractors in filing successful SBA OHA size appeals.
+We have a deep understanding of the SBA’s size regulations and have carefully studied SBA OHA “case law,” the written decisions by OHA judges in prior cases, which guide SBA OHA in evaluating size appeals.
+Just as important, we understands how critical it is to preserve your “small” size status when it comes to your government contracting business.

-Drawing on Steven’s knowledge and experience, Koprince Law can prepare and file a strong SBA OHA appeal on your behalf, asking the SBA OHA judge to overturn an adverse size determination issued by the SBA–and get you back in the small business game.
+Drawing on our knowledge and experience, Koprince Law can prepare and file a thorough and well-supported SBA OHA appeal on your behalf, asking the SBA OHA judge to overturn an adverse size determination issued by the SBA–and get you back in the small business game.

 Or, if the SBA denied a size protest you filed against a competitor, Koprince Law can help you file a SBA OHA appeal asking the judge to reverse the size determination and find your competitor “other than small.”